leonmartin/c-sharp-course/README.md

 More advanced users, can also use the [Visual Studio Code editor](https://visualstudio.microsoft.com/de/) and [Docker](https://www.docker.com/) for running the C# code in a container, for example.
 This way, no other binaries have to be installed.
 To start the container, simply run ``docker compose run csharp`` in the terminal of VSCode.

-Regardless of the option you choose, your setup is complete if you are able execute the __Hello World__ program in the [hello_world].
-To do this, open the [c-sharp-course folder](./) in the IDE/editor of your choice, then open the [Program.cs file](./HelloWorld/Program.cs) within in the [HelloWorld folder](./HelloWorld) and run it.
+Regardless of the option you chose, your setup is complete if you are able execute the provided __Hello World__ program.
+To do this, open the [c-sharp-course folder](./) in the IDE/editor of your choice, then open the [Program.cs file](./HelloWorld/Program.cs) within the [HelloWorld folder](./HelloWorld) and run it.
 You should see an output like:

 ```
 Welcome to the C# crash course! 🚀